 Next, the doctor called a nurse into the room, and he proceeded with the pelvic exam.
-At this practice, they do a gonorrhea and chlamydia text, which is just a simple cervical swab.
+At this practice, they do gonorrhea and chlamydia tests, which is just a simple cervical swab.
 Then he felt for the size of my uterus by pressing one hand on the cervical area and other on my abdomen.
 They also do a pap smear, if you haven’t had one recently.
 (The pap smear looks for cells that might indicate cervical cancer.)
 And that was that!
 The pelvic exam was done!

 6. Give a blood sample.

 Lastly, I was sent to the phlebotomist’s room to draw blood for testing.
 The phlebotomist, who didn’t want to be in the picture, assures me that I’m way too smiley for someone who’s about to get their blood taken.
 What can I say, I’m just so excited to be pregnant!!!

 They test for a whole slew of things with this first blood test.
 These tests typically include: